Today, we’ll take a closer look at the “Chase Freedom credit card,” which is probably the card issuer’s most popular credit card at the moment.

 And with so many opportunities to get bonus cash, along with the numerous redemption options available, it’s hard to beat this credit card.

 It also comes with Blueprint technology, just like the Chase Slate credit card, which helps cardholders manage their spending and pay down balances more efficiently.
+Of course, you should never really carry a balance if you can help it.

 So it’ll probably make sense to carry an everyday cash back credit card to supplement the Freedom card.
 Options include the American Express Blue Cash card or the Bank of America Cash Rewards credit card.
 Both offer cash back year-round without the need to sign-up.